AVXPANAOR/MedInternsGuide/README.md

 ___
 ### Medicine in Low-resource Settings
-* **Tactical Medicine Essentials**: Concise, Practical, and highly illustrated.
+* **Tactical Medicine Essentials**: Concise, practical, and highly illustrated.
 Useful for warzones and battlefields.
-* **[Borden Institute's Fundamentals of Military Medicine](https://medcoe.army.mil/borden-fundamentals-of-military-medicine)**: Useful for warzones and battelfields.
+* **[Borden Institute's Fundamentals of Military Medicine](https://medcoe.army.mil/borden-fundamentals-of-military-medicine)**: Useful for warzones and battlefields.
 With a focus on tactical management.
-* **[Borden Institute's Emergency War Surgery](https://medcoe.army.mil/borden-tb-ews)**: Useful for warzones and battelfields.
+* **[Borden Institute's Emergency War Surgery](https://medcoe.army.mil/borden-tb-ews)**: Useful for warzones and battlefields.
 More clinically oriented and practical.
 * **[Riot Medicine Collection](https://riotmedicine.net)**: Excellent resource, useful during civil unrest situations.
 * **Auerbach's Wilderness Medicine**: The gold standard textbook in the field.